Jamaica Center–Parsons/Archer station

-The Jamaica Center–Parsons/Archer station (formerly Jamaica Center–Parsons Boulevard station and sometimes shortened as Jamaica Center station) is the northern terminal station of the IND and BMT Archer Avenue Lines of the New York City Subway, located at Parsons Boulevard and Archer Avenue in Jamaica, Queens.
+The Jamaica Center–Parsons/Archer station (formerly the Jamaica Center–Parsons Boulevard station and sometimes shortened as the Jamaica Center station) is the northern terminal station of the IND and BMT Archer Avenue Lines of the New York City Subway, located at Parsons Boulevard and Archer Avenue in Jamaica, Queens.
 It is served by E and J trains at all times, as well as Z trains during rush hours in the peak direction.

 This station opened on December 11, 1988, as Jamaica Center–Parsons Boulevard, and was renamed in 2004.
 The station is a major transfer point for buses from eastern Queens, and replaces the old 160th Street and 168th Street stations of the BMT Jamaica Line; the Jamaica Center station is located near the site of the former.
 It is also near the site of the Long Island Rail Road's now-demolished Union Hall Street station.
+The station is announced as Jamaica Center on E trains.